neonbjb/tortoise-tts/README.md

 These reference clips are recordings of a speaker that you provide to guide speech generation.
 These clips are used to determine many properties of the output, such as the pitch and tone of the voice, speaking speed, and even speaking defects like a lisp or stuttering.
 The reference clip is also used to determine non-voice related aspects of the audio output like volume, background noise, recording quality and reverb.

-### Random voice

-I've included a feature which randomly generates a voice.
-These voices don't actually exist and will be random every time you run it.
-The results are quite fascinating and I recommend you play around with it!

-You can use the random voice by passing in 'random' as the voice name.
-Tortoise will take care of the rest.

-For the those in the ML space: this is created by projecting a random vector onto the voice conditioning latent space.

 ### Provided voices

 This repo comes with several pre-packaged voices.
 Voices prepended with "train_" came from the training set and perform